Python-SIP/sip/sphinx/directives.rst

     there was an error.

 PyObject \*sipSelf
-    This is the Python object that wraps the the structure or class instance, i.e. ``self``.
+    This is the Python object that wraps the structure or class instance, i.e.
+    ``self``.

 .. directive:: %BIGetCharBufferCode